What is a Jigsaw?

 Alternatively, jigsaws can be divided into five parts or three.
 Get creative!

-For more information on the jigsaw teaching method, please click here.
+For more information on the jigsaw teaching method, from the official site for the jigsaw classroom, please click here.